DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/creator_tasks.md

    - This will not require you to create a Dropbox account or register.
 You will need to supply a name and email address to be used to notify you and the Project Manager when the upload is complete.
    - This will go into a private Dropbox folder.
 The Project Manager will review the files and distribute as needed.
 2. Choose another file sharing service of your choice where you can upload a zip of the DICOM objects or the individual files.
 You would then share a link with the Project Manager who would download the files and manage the process from there.
 This does not need to be Dropbox.
-3. If you have write access to the NEMA FTP server, you can submit your files to that system.
-We will indicate the folder for submitting your files.
-We will not provide a login/password.
-4. Submit your DICOM objects directly to at least one Archive that is ready for both input and Query/Retrieve.
+3. Submit your DICOM objects directly to at least one Archive that is ready for both input and Query/Retrieve.
 You can use DICOM C-Store or DICOM STOW-RS.
    - If you start this path and see that there are delays, please switch to one of the methods described above.

 ## Methods for submiting DICOM Images and Annotation Objects to Archive Systems